openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 > See ISO 13485, para.
 5.1, para.
 5.5.2

+Person Responsible for Regulatory Compliance (PRRC) Responsibilities of the PRRC are in accordance with Art.
+15 MDR as follows:
+* Ensure (review / release) the conformity of the devices is appropriately checked in accordance with the QMS before a device is released (also see Art.
+10 Para.
+9 MDR)
+* Ensure (review / release) that the technical documentation and the EU declaration of conformity are drawn up and kept up-to-date for all medical devices (also see Art.
+10 Para.
+4 and Art.
+6 MDR)
+* Ensure (review / release) that obligations for post-market surveillance are complied with in accordance with Art.
+10 Para.
+10 MDR
+* Ensure (review / release) that the reporting obligations of Articles 87 to 91 MDR are fulfilled (FSCA / incidents, also see Art.
+10 Para.
+13 MDR)

 ## 4. Processes

 > List all your SOPs here.
 This list is currently incomplete as many SOPs are company-specific.
 You will have